 loopackage to approximate comparison of predictive performance via leave-one-out crossvalidation (see also Cross-validation FAQ).
 The interpretation of LOO however doesn’t tell you much about “presence” of an effect, it tells you (roughly) if you can explain your data better if you take the effect into account and it is a function of both your signal-to-noise ratio and the size of the actual effect.

-Alternatively you could use Bayes factors to do that, but those can be problematic, as they are very sensitive to the priors you use in your model.
-Some more interesting criticism is by Data Colada and in the personal essay by D.J.
-Navarro.
-Bayes factors will give you relative KL-divergence (BF) of each models and may work weirdly if the actual data generating process is different from all the models you consider.
+Alternatively you could use Bayes factors to do that, but those can be problematic, as they are very sensitive to the priors you use in your model and often hard to compute accurately.
+Technical aspects are neatly discussed in Workflow Techniques for the Robust Use of Bayes Factors by Schad et al. An important insight neatly shown in Schad et al. is that Bayes factors compares how likely are the data under the prior predictive distribution of each model - which means that BFs are very sensitive to prior choice.
+Another important point is that using Bayes factors for inference (getting posterior probabilities of models) can have good properties while using them to choose a single model can behave very badly.
+The personal essay by D.J.
+Navarro has a critique of Bayes factors from a different angle.
+Bayes factors may give quite unintuitive results if the actual data generating process is different from all the models you consider.
 BF is also a function of both your signal-to-noise ratio and the size of the actual effect.
-Also Bayes factor can be tricky to compute and are very sensitive to priors.
 See also When are Bayesian model probabilities overconfident?.
 The

 bridgesamplingpackage can compute Bayes factors based on fitted models.
 For